HTTPArchive/almanac.httparchive.org/src/content/en/2020/mobile-web.md

 According to Comscore Media Matrix, traffic from mobile devices account for 79.6% of time spent on US retail sites, but only 32.3% of US eCommerce sales.

 Compared to desktop, transacting on mobile devices is error-prone and tedious, as users must input personal information using small keyboards and screen sizes.
 Checkout flows should be simple and short to avoid user frustration, or worse, abandonment.
-27% of users abandon checkout because of a "too long / complicated checkout process" ([source](https://www.smashingmagazine.com/2018/08/best-practices-for-mobile-form-design/) - 2018).
-35% of users will abandon the checkout if a retailer does not offer guest checkout ([source](https://baymard.com/blog/ecommerce-checkout-usability-report-and-benchmark)).
+27% of users abandon checkout because of a ["too long / complicated checkout process"](https://www.smashingmagazine.com/2018/08/best-practices-for-mobile-form-design/).
+35% of users will abandon the checkout if a retailer [does not offer guest checkout](https://baymard.com/blog/ecommerce-checkout-usability-report-and-benchmark).

 #### Form semantics